ibm-cloud-docs/discovery-data/connector-wfs-cp4d.md

       If the username does not exist, select the checkbox to create the account.

       To crawl a domain in a secure collection, the username must be an existing domain user with administration privileges for the Windows system to be crawled.
+To specify a domain user, use the format `<username>@<domain name>`.
       {: important}
     - `password`: Provide the password that is associated with the username.